Deontic Temporal Logic for Formal Verification of AI Ethics: Verification

 Algorithm~\ref{algm2} outlines the verification process for assessing the ethical properties of a loan prediction system.
 Five properties are formulated to evaluate the ethics of the system.
-Similar to the previous COMPAS algorithm, variables $X$, $i$, and $j$ represent the dataset and the users, respectively, and various functions are declared to represent predicates necessary for formulating each property (lines 4--12).
+Similar to the previous COMPAS algorithm, variables $x$, $i$, and $j$ represent the data distribution of the AI system and the individuals, respectively, and various functions are declared to represent predicates necessary for formulating each property (lines 2--21).
 The details of the predicates are given in Table~\ref{table-predicatesimpln}.
-Line 13 encodes the first property to be verified, and line 14 employs the Z3 solver instance to verify it, returning a 'satisfied' result for our dataset.
-Similarly, lines 15--22 handle the verification of the remaining four properties.
+Lines 22--24 encode the first property to be verified, and line 25 employs the Z3 solver instance to verify it, returning a 'satisfied' result for our dataset.
+Similarly, lines 26--43 handle the verification of the remaining four properties.
 Our solver returns 'satisfied' for properties 1, 2, and 5, while properties 3 and 4 are 'unsatisfied'.

 The results obtained from the simulation of these two scenarios in the Z3 theorem prover for the above-defined properties are given in Table~\ref{table-result}.
 The results indicate the satisfiability or unsatisfiability of the properties for the two example AI systems.
 From the result, it is clear that the example AI systems fail to satisfy certain properties and hence are not ethical systems.
 To be precise, they are using sensitive features in their decision-making process quite often and hence cannot be fair to the human population using the system.
 Furthermore, this result confirms the utility of our formalization method in verifying the ethical properties of any AI system.
 By formulating specific properties for testing, we can ascertain whether these properties are satisfiable or unsatisfiable.
-Adding to this, no comparison with other theorem provers is provided in this work, as our main focus was to verify the ethical correctness of an AI system rather than the efficiency comparison of various theorem provers.

-Here is an example Z3 proof trace demonstrating the validation of Property~\ref{compasaxiom2} of the COMPAS AI system while testing with the dataset.
+Figure~\ref{fig:prooftrace} is an example Z3 proof trace demonstrating the validation of Property~\ref{compasaxiom2} of the COMPAS AI system while testing with the dataset.
 This example demonstrates how a property formulated in the deontic temporal formalism is verified using Z3, highlighting the effectiveness of the formalization.
 The property states that an AI system should consider non-sensitive attributes for making decisions.